EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/introduction.md

 The primary role of the SHS is to store and share data securely; it is not intended to be a software development and testing environment.
 The CES helps researchers perform software development tasks in their chosen environment, rather than the restricted one offered in the SHS.

-This guide describes the process of building and testing SHS-ready containers outside the SHS, so that they are ready to be pulled and used inside the SHS, within their Safe Haven.
+This guide describes the process of building and testing SHS-ready containers outside the SHS, and testing them within an EIDF CES test VM, so that they are ready to be pulled and used inside the SHS.

 ## Accessing the CES

-In order for you to get access to CES, a Research Coordinator from your Safe Haven need to submit a query to CES-enable the VM of interest (in not already enabled), then, per project-account, submit a query to configure your account.
+In order for you to get access to CES, ask your Research Coordinator for your Safe Haven to submit a query to CES-enable the VM of interest (if not already enabled), then, per project-account, to submit a query to configure your account(s) to use the CES.

+## Accessing the EIDF CES test VM

+A CES test VM is available within EIDF that allows for containers to be tested in an SHS-like environment without having to be logged into the SHS itself.
+Containers that run successfully within this VM can then be expected to run in the same way in the SHS.

+To get access to this EIDF CES test VM, ask your Research Coordinator for your Safe Haven to submit a query that states that you wish access to the EIDF CES test VM.

+Then, if you do not already have an EPCC SAFE account, apply for an EPCC SAFE account following the instructions in [SAFE for users](https://epcced.github.io/safe-docs/safe-for-users/).

+Once you have a safe account, follow [How to request to join a project](../../access/project.md#how-to-request-to-join-a-project), and request to join the EIDF project 'eidf147: CES Development'.

+The EPCC CES team will check that your request from your Research Coordinator has been received.
+Once checked, an account on the CES test VM will be created and you will be notified of both your username and the CES test VM host name.

+You can then log into the CES test VM following [Accessing EIDF](../../../access).

 ## Getting started